Nickggrae/barcode-Manager/README.md

 menu.py: the driver program for the GUI.

-barcode.py: the driver program for the barcode scanning loop (keylogger).
+barcode.py: the driver program for the barcode scanning (keylogger).

-processItems.py: run after the barcode loop is exited to process the items scanned and configure the sheet.
+processItems.py: adds a scanned item to a processed sheet.

 buildInvoice.py: will be run when the user closes the program to turn the working processed item list into the final invoice format.

-invoiceToProcessed.py: converts invoice format to back to the processed format (just a light of all the items data).
+invoiceToProcessed.py: converts invoice format to back to the processed format (just a list of all the items data).

 need to add: